 One of the only and the most important historic sites to visit in Positano is the Church of Santa Maria Assunta, located in the central area of the city at Piazza Flavio Gioia.
 Known for the 13th-century Byzantine Black Madonna and Child artwork that was once smuggled by pirates and brought west to Positano, the church to many is the heart of the city.

-Dedicated to Virgin Mary, the church is a prime example of Medieval Architecture, with the colorful majolica tiled dome bringing all attention from the coast to this important cultural and historical landmark of Positano.
+Dedicated to the Virgin Mary, the church is a prime example of Medieval Architecture, with the colorful majolica tiled dome bringing all attention from the coast to this important cultural and historical landmark of Positano.

 Cooking Class or Food Tour

-Due to its perfect location; surrounded by the Mediterranean sea and fertile soil from nearby Pompei, Positano has an outstanding food scene.
+Due to its perfect location; surrounded by the Mediterranean Sea and fertile soil from nearby Pompei, Positano has an outstanding food scene.
 From fresh seafood to juicy lemons and colourful red tomatoes, there’s no doubt that you’ll enjoy incredible meals during your time in Positano.

 To fully appreciate and learn more about the food culture, history, and richness of Positano, I suggest taking a cooking class or going on a food tour.
 For those who love Southern Italian cuisine, this is absolutely one of the best things to do in Positano.